Akhtar21yr/Akhtar21yr/README.md

 - 📫 How to reach me **akhtar.decy@gmail.com**

-- ⚡ Fun fact **From physics to coding, you're bridging the gap between the laws of the universe and the logic of programming**
+- ⚡ Fun fact **From physics to coding, i am bridging the gap between the laws of the universe and the logic of programming 😊**

 <h3 align="left">Connect with me:</h3>
 <p align="left">